 Since cyber attacks have become a pretty common staple in today’s news, as a business IT support provider, it’s important for us to stay in the know and keep up with the latest breaches.
 Even though IT support is a service to help others with their technology, IT support does include staying up-to-date with the latest breaches or attacks.

 Nevertheless, it’s important to share information about breaches that are making headlines.
-Sharing headlines helps make you aware of what is being hacked and to take the steps to secure your own business.
+Sharing headlines can help you be aware of what is being hacked.
+It can also serve as a reminder to ensure you are taking the proper steps to secure your own business.
 Cybersecurity breaches can happen to any business.
 If you think you may have been a victim or could become a victim of any type of security breach make sure to notify your managed IT service provider.
 You will want your IT support company to know what you are experiencing so they can move quickly to secure your sensitive data.
-Data breaches can not only effect a company, the destruction of a breach can travel has far as affecting the personal information of clients and customers.
+Data breaches can not only affect a company, but the destruction of a breach can also travel as far as affecting the personal information of clients and customers.

 We encourage you to take a peek at these recent cyber security breaches.
 It’s helpful to know what is happening out in the cyber world and what hackers are doing when they attack.

 Citrix Confirms Hackers Stole Sensitive Employee Personal Information

 “Citrix confirmed that the hackers who successfully breached the company’s network stole sensitive personal information of both former and current employees and were able to access internal assets for about six months.”

 Office 365 Accounts Compromised via ATO Attacks Used in BEC Scams